Glatzli/model_comparison_codes/README.md

 - calc VHD: calc density from press and temp! just ideal gas law!
   Problem for ICON: how did I flip the index height upside down? would like to have 1 at ground, with transpose or slices?!? somehow there's a problem in VHD calc for one point...
+- slightly drifted away: Read in's: I would like to read as little data as possible (fast & effective), but if f.e. "temp" is wanted for AROME it needs to be calculated, for ICON not because we have it given there...
+  => is thinking it for every model through worth it?!